Statement: Changes to BBC Radio Foyle and BBC Asian Network

 Consultation closes: 26 June 2025

-We propose to approve the BBC’s requests to reduce the news and current affairs quotas on BBC Radio Foyle and BBC Asian Network.
-We consider that the amended quotas would be appropriate for requiring the BBC to fulfil its Mission and promote its Public Purposes and the changes have the potential to meet audience needs given changing viewing habits.
+Our view is that the amended quotas would be appropriate for requiring the BBC to fulfil its Mission and promote its Public Purposes, and the changes have the potential to meet changing audience needs.
+We have therefore approved the BBC’s request.

 Address